santiag0m/quaternions/README.md

 This repository contains auxiliary functions for quaternion based motion tracking written entirely in base python.

-The base object 'Quaternion' can be imported directly using:
+The main object 'Quaternion' can be imported directly using:

 ```python
 from quaternions.Quaternion import Quaternion